astro4edu/blackbody_plots/README.md

 ## License
 The code released is available under an MIT license and should be credited to IAU OAE/Niall Deacon.
 The plots in the plots directory and the translations in the translations directory are published under a <a href="https://creativecommons.org/licenses/by/4.0/deed.en">CC-BY-4.0 license</a>.

-## Credits
+## Plot Credits
 Please credit all plots created by this code to IAU OAE/Niall Deacon.
+For languages other than English, please also credit the translators listed below.
 Some of the characteristics of the plots were inspired by the following <a href="https://en.wikipedia.org/wiki/Planck%27s_law#/media/File:Black_body.svg">plot from Wikipedia</a>.
 <!-- start-translation-credits -->

 ## Translation credits